-Whether you’re a neophyte or veteran author, locking-in a great publishing company for your work can be challenging.
+Whether you’re a neophyte or a veteran author, locking in a great publishing company for your work can be challenging.

 Publishing companies receive hundreds of manuscripts every month and filter out most to get only the highest quality prose for publication.

 Hence, if you have written an excellent book, following the strict submission guidelines for each publishing house can get you noticed.

 We have compiled a detailed list of the 30 best publishing companies in New York that are currently accepting submissions.

 Why New York?
 Because it’s home to some of the best publishing companies in the world.

 And like the song says, “if you can make it there, you’ll make it anywhere!”